edubart/nelua-lang/.github/ISSUE_TEMPLATE/feature_request.md

 **WARNING: Please, read this note carefully before submitting a feature request:**

-It is important to realise that **this is NOT A SUPPORT FORUM**, this is for ISSUES ONLY.
+It is important to realize that **this is NOT A SUPPORT FORUM**, this is for ISSUES ONLY.

 If you need support, have questions, ideas to discuss you should use the [Nelua Discussions](https://github.com/edubart/nelua-lang/discussions) forum or the [Nelua Discord server](https://discord.gg/7aaGeG7).

-Please, before submitting a new feature verify and check:
+Please, before submitting a new issue, verify the following:
- - [ ] I tested it on latest Nelua version from master branch.
+ - You have tested it on latest Nelua version from master branch.
- - [ ] I checked there is no similar feature already implemented or requested.
+ - You have checked that there is no similar feature already implemented or requested.
- - [ ] I checked that the feature is not in the [roadmap](https://github.com/edubart/nelua-lang/projects).
+ - You have checked that the feature is not in the [roadmap](https://github.com/edubart/nelua-lang/projects).

 ---